iamNoah1/Asp.NetCoreAutomatedTestTraining/readme.md

 Tasks:
 * Have a look at the `PasswordValidator` class
 * In the Main Entry Point, play around by using the `PasswordValidator` class in order to get familiar with its functiontality

+### Step 1
+Now that you know how to use the `PasswordValidator` Class, it's time to start with Unit Tests.
+Have a look at the main entry point.
+Now there are some example usages of `PasswordValidator` class.

+Tasks:
+* Create a new Project named `ÙnitTests`
+* Add the needed dependencies for unit testing to the `UnitTests` project.
+We will use XUnit here.